pshaddel/dgraph-dev/README.md

 For bundling I have used [webpack 5](https://webpack.js.org/blog/2020-10-10-webpack-5-release/).

+## Lambda Function Development with Typescript

+Typescript is used in this project for developing lambda functions in order to avoid bugs.
+We are also using `ts-reset` which is a nice package for removing so many `any` types that come as default in some of node functions like `JSON.parse`

 ## Services and Default Ports

 - Ratel:<b>9000</b> use `localhost:9000` for accessing ratel and executing dql commands.